Calabash, North Carolina

-Calabash is a small fishing town in Brunswick County, North Carolina, United States.
+Calabash is a small town in Brunswick County, North Carolina, United States.
 As of the 2020 census, the population of the town was 2,011.
 It is known as the "Seafood Capital of the World" because of the town's seafood restaurants.

 History

 Calabash was named after the gourds that grew in the region, which were used for drinking well water.
-Since the 1930s, Calabash has been known for its distinctive style of fried seafood, which has come to be known as "Calabash Style."
+Since the 1930s, Calabash has been known for its distinctive style of fried fish, which has come to be known as "Calabash Style."
 The New York Times reported in 1983 that Calabash had 32 restaurants and about 180 residents.
 40 years later, the number of restaurants was about the same but the town had around 2,000 residents.
 Calabash style buffets are common in many eastern Carolina coastal towns.
 Myrtle Beach, South Carolina, is home to a large number of these restaurants, as the city is just 25 mi from Calabash.